SIRAHFF/documentation/docs/source/AMBER/Tutorial-3.rst

    You can find example input files for CPU versions of sander and pmemd at folders ``SANDER/`` and  ``PMEMD.CPU/``, within ``sirah.amber/tutorial/3/``

-   This simulation is very time consuming owing to the system's size, so try a parallel or CUDA implementation of AMBER.
+   This simulation is time consuming owing to the system's size.
+A parallel or CUDA implementation of AMBER is advised.

 **Energy Minimization:**